-Due: 14 Sept 2021
+Due: 9 Sept 2022

-This homework is optional.
-If you choose to submit answers, the TA's will give you feedback on code correctness, programming style, and submission format, which may help you perform better on later non-optional homeworks.
-Please see the separate homework submission format instructions for full details on the correct format: in short, you should create a single main file called hw0.m and put your name at the top; make a separate section (%%) for each subproblem; use display statements to print out your final answer for each section.
-Put your homework in the google drive under your own folder.
+Welcome to MathTools!
+This homework assignment is optional, but highly recommended.
+If you choose to submit answers, the TA's will give you feedback on code correctness, programming style, and submission format, which will help you perform better on later non-optional homeworks.
+[Click here for submission instructions]

-For Python, see submission guidelines on course website.
-They are similar to those for MATLAB, but with .ipynb and .html files instead of .m files.
-For the instructions, try to find equivalent numpy (often imported as np) and matplotlib.pyplot (often imported as plt) commands for the various MATLAB functions.
+All homeworks can be done in either MATLAB or Python.
+For Python, try to find equivalent numpy (often imported as np) and matplotlib.pyplot (often imported as plt) commands for the various MATLAB functions.

-- 1. Basics Try the following quick exercises at the MATLAB command prompt - (a) Using Pythagoras' theorem, calculate the length of a hypotenuse of a right triangle given the length of the other two sides is 1 and 1. - (b) Calculate the perimeter of a circle which has the diameter of the length of that hypotenuse we just got. - (c) Press the up arrow key to get back the command you just entered.
+- 1. Basics Try the following quick exercises in your Jupyter Notebook or MATLAB command prompt. - (a) Using Pythagoras' theorem, calculate the length of a hypotenuse c of a right triangle given the length of the other two sides a and b are both 1. - (b) Calculate the perimeter p of a circle which has the diameter of the length of that hypotenuse we just got. - (c) (MATLAB only) Press the up arrow key to get back the command you just entered.
 Now add a semi-colon at the end of the line and press enter.
-What did this do?
-(Ignore for Python.) - (d) Save what you just got into a matlab script.
+What did this do? - (d) (MATLAB only) Save what you just got into a matlab script.
 Name the variables.
 Run the script so it will output the hypotenuse length and the perimeter.
-Comment on what you just did.
-(Ignore for Python.) - 2.
+Comment on what you just did. - 2.
 Vectors and plotting Redo what we just did with a perspective of vectors. - (a) Create two vectors that represent the two sides of right triangle with the length of 1 and 1 ( $\vec{a}$ and $\vec{b}$ ).
 For simplicity, you may assume they are along the x and y axis and $\vec{b}$ starts at where $\vec{a}$ ends (Note: we cannot stictly represent a shape with vectors since vectors don't care about their starting position.
 We will address this explicitly in 2.d)).
 Then get the vector $\vec{c}$ for the hypotenuse.
 Calculate the length of $\vec{c}$ .
-Check if it agrees with the previous calculation. - (b) Bonus: use at least 4 ways to do this, including (1) extracting the numbers and using the same procedure as previous problem, (2) element-wise exponentiation or element-wise multiplication, then sum function, (3) using dot, then sum, (4) try norm, (5) transpose the vector then product.
+Check if it agrees with the previous calculation. - (b) Bonus: Use at least 4 ways to do this, including (1) extracting the numbers and using the same procedure as previous problem, (2) element-wise exponentiation or element-wise multiplication, then sum function, (3) using dot, then sum, (4) try norm, (5) transpose the vector then product.
 (For Python, try np.sum, np.dot or np.linalg.norm.
-Note: you can get the transpose of an array A by A.T.)
+Note: you can get the transpose of an array A by A.T.) - (c) Get the angle $\theta$ between $\vec{c}$ and $\vec{a}$ .
+Get the unit vector of $\vec{c}$ in two ways (by shrinking the vector; by using the angle $\theta$ ).
+Then create vectors that has the same length as $\vec{c}$ but with the angle that is 3,4 times of $\theta$ .